Mandatory Spending Hits New Record

 - The dollar weakens as investors in Treasury bonds switch to currencies in countries with brighter growth prospects.

-- Devote more of the budget to pay Social Security benefits.
-This would reduce defense spending, the largest discretionary budget item.
+- Allow the budget to grow to pay for Social Security benefits.
+This would force cuts in defense spending, the largest discretionary budget item.
 It would also constrain the government's ability to stimulate the economy in case of recession.

 - Decrease the benefit amount paid to retirees.
 This is the most likely scenario.
 This would force able-bodied Boomers to continue working.
-Article updated April 10, 2013
+However, it would require an Act of Congress to change the existing law.
+Article updated April 5, 2014

 Understand the Current Federal Budget